Resilience (Drowning Pool album)

 Resilience is the fifth studio album by American rock band Drowning Pool.
 It was released on April 9, 2013, and is the first Drowning Pool album recorded with vocalist Jasen Moreno.
 The album was also made available for download from iTunes and in MP3 format on Amazon.

 Style and themes

 The album features a much more aggressive and anthemic sound than their previous material.
 It is primarily an alternative metal and hard rock album, but with hints of post-grunge.
 Its lyrical themes include partying ("Saturday Night"), confrontation, resistance, anger ("One Finger and a Fist") and other similar themes.

 Singles

 Three singles have been released from the album so far.
-The first single, "In Memory Of..." was dedicated to their original vocalist Dave Williams and was released August 14, 2012, on the 10th anniversary of his death.
-The next single, "Saturday Night" was released on November 13, 2012. the third, "One Finger and a Fist", was released on January 29, 2013.
+The first single, "In Memory Of..." was dedicated to their original vocalist Dave Williams and was released on August 14, 2012, on the 10th anniversary of his death.
+The next single, "Saturday Night" was released on November 13, 2012.
+The third, "One Finger and a Fist", was released on January 29, 2013.